arcus-azure/arcus.testing/docs/v0.4/features/inmemory-secret-provider.md

 ## In-memory secret provider

 As an addition to the [Arcus Security](https://github.com/arcus-azure/arcus.security) package, we have added an in-memory `ISecretProvider` implementation.
-This secret provider created so you can test you secret store configuration with non-secret values in a easy manner, without implementing your own `ISecretProvider`.
+This secret provider is created so you can test you secret store configuration with non-secret values in a easy manner, without implementing your own `ISecretProvider`.

 After installing the package, the `.AddInMemory` extension should be available to you: